Last Update: July 15, 2020, 6:15 p.m.

 - We will observe social distancing and interactions including no physical contacting which includes no hugging, no handshakes, no fist bumps, etc.

-- We will observe social distancing by encouraging the use of face masks during worship for those who wish to wear them.
+- We will observe social distancing by encouraging the use of face masks during worship.

 - We will take necessary precautions to ensure the sanctuary is sanitized.
 The facility will be sanitized before and after the worship service.